Skip to main content

 • When you click on a Behavior and the parameter sidebar opens on the right.
 The right sidebar is also useful in that it shows you all the input and output ports, along with their port descriptions.

-Now Run your Stack Blocks Objective, and you should see a 3-axis colored pose marker appear on the detected block:
+Now Run your Pick One Bottle with AprilTag Objective, and you should see a 3-axis colored pose marker appear on the cap of the detected bottle:

 Your simple AprilTag perception approach is in-place, great job so far!